 The secrets to a really great Thai curry using store bought curry paste are: sautéing the curry paste with onion, garlic and fresh chilli, and simmering the curry with kaffir lime leaves (key tip).
 Plus my secret tip for a thick, extra saucy, extra tasty sauce with 1/3 less calories – MANGOES.
 Seriously.
-(But I’ve also provided the recipe using just coconut milk!)
+(Or if you’re after a classic Thai Red Curry with Chicken, here it is.)

 Ever since my visit to the Groves Grown Tropical Fruit farm which I babbled about in the Coconut Shrimp/Prawns with Spicy Thai Mango Sauce recipe I shared a couple of weeks ago, I’ve been going a little mango-mad.